-National Geographic has called American Prairie Reserve “one of the most ambitious conservation projects in American history” and supports our efforts in many ways.
+National Geographic has called American Prairie “one of the most ambitious conservation projects in American history” and supports our efforts in many ways.
 We feel fortunate to have the endorsement of one of the most trusted media brands in the world and we strongly believe in National Geographic’s mission: to inspire people to care about the planet.

 In 2010, National Geographic produced an hour-long special, called American Serengeti, drawing worldwide attention to the Montana plains.
 American Prairie has been featured on National Geographic’s Wild Chronicles series, the Global Action Atlas and the Weekend Radio program, and has hosted the Student Expeditions program.
-American Prairie Reserve also is a partner in National Geographic's Last Wild Places initiative, which aims to help protect the natural wonders that allow people and wildlife to thrive.
+American Prairie also is a partner in National Geographic's Last Wild Places initiative, which aims to help protect the natural wonders that allow people and wildlife to thrive.

 American Prairie in National Geographic Magazine

 American Prairie was featured in the February 2020 issue of National Geographic Magazine.
 Read the article.